 Let us say, for example, that within your organization the average tenure of an employee is three years.
 However, when you take a look at the average tenure for women within the org, it is roughly two years.
 And lower still, the average tenure for women of color is just 16 months.

 While this data cannot tell you exactly why a group of people within the organization have shorter tenures, it could help identify issues like a lack of support or opportunities for learning or career progression within the organization.
 One LinkedIn survey found that employees at companies with high internal mobility were likely to stay 2x longer than at companies with lower internal mobility.
 This could very well apply to the monitored groups in question.

-Diving into this data with tools like engagement surveys and exit interviews can help fill in the information gaps needed to create programs that address high turnover and attrition.
+Diving into this data with tools like engagement surveys and exit interviews can help fill in the information gaps needed to create programs that address high turnover and employee attrition.